-15 weeks of fresh produce that highlights the late spring and summer seasons.
+14 weeks of fresh produce that highlights the late spring and summer seasons.
 The best part of eating seasonally is discovering what types of vegetables typically grow during certain times of year.
 Some crops like it cool while others like it hot and they all have different growth rates (measured as days-to-harvest from transplanting or seeding).
 No farmshare pickup the week of July 4th.

 The early season will usually include vegetables like lettuce, radish, salad turnips, and bok choy.
 The size of the shares early on tend to be a little lighter as our soil is still warming up and only vegetables with very quick growth patterns are available for harvest.

 The mid summer season includes familiar favorites like yellow squash, zucchini, cucumbers, green beans, eggplant, and cabbage.
 Also included at this time of year are cooking greens (kale), along with some different crops like fennel, kohlrabi, and scallions.
 The first annual herbs of cilantro and dill begin mid summer and continue throughout the growing season to be joined shortly by parsley (a very slow growing herb!).
 Carrots also make their first appearance mid summer.

 The late summer and early fall is full of bounty.
 The heat-loving summer crops are in full force: tomatoes of all kinds, sweet peppers, hot peppers, and eggplant.
 The summer cucurbits (squashes and cucumbers) are producing well and the fall cucurbits (winter squash) are sizing up in the field.
 The earliest of the winter squash are often available in the month of September.
 Watermelon and cantaloupe come ripe in August (conditions permitting) and the sweet flesh is just remarkable.
 Cooking greens are a constant presence and lettuces continue along with some of the cooler weather crops.
 Onions are harvested and distributed, carrots remain available, and we often see our first fall broccoli.